Winds of change: Rwanda's Kagame, Tanzania's Magufuli, Burundi's Nkurunziza to quit | Africanews

 Rwanda

-Rwanda’s president on Thursday reiterated his commitment to walk away from the presidency when the current term he is serving expires in 2024.
+Rwanda’s president Paul Kagame on Thursday reiterated his commitment to walk away from the presidency when the current term he is serving expires in 2024.

 Similar commitments by Burundi’s president Pierre Nkurunziza, Tanzania’s John Pombe Magufuli and Kenya’s Uhuru Kenyatta have ignited debate in the East African region on the politics of long-serving presidents.